-Programme objectives: The program equips admitted students with knowledge, skills, and competencies required for a successful managerial career in the age of digital transformation, cultural and global change.
-Students enrolled in the Management and Leadership Master's program have solid and integrated professional knowledge in a broad field of management.
-The basic essentials of the program cover knowledge areas in quantitative decision making, operations management financial management, marketing, project management, business law and business analytics human resources and international strategy.
+Programme objectives: Students admitted to the programme are equipped with knowledge, skills, and competencies required for a successful managerial career in the age of digital transformation, cultural and global change.
+Students enrolled in the Management and Leadership Master's program are given solid and integrated professional knowledge in a broad field of management.
+The essentials of the program cover knowledge areas in quantitative decision making, operations management financial management, marketing, project management, business law and business analytics human resources and international strategy.
 In these fields students develop competencies of effective communication, working in teams, adopting international benchmarks, appreciating cultural differences and acting upon ethical principles of social and environmental sustainability.
 With their acquired knowledge, students are able to analyse, plan and manage the processes of the competitive and public sector organizations.

 We consider our program unique from the following two overarching points of view.
 The first is the integration of digital transformation and its implications for all of our courses.
 Secondly, we cannot imagine successful leadership without understanding cultural diversity, the essence of working in projects, and without balancing economic interests with the interest of social responsibility.
-Our aim is to transfer knowledge and experience through lectures, seminars, case studies and simulation exercises to work on.
-Invited experts also provide insights into the application of theory in several production, service and public sector institutions.